 Five Nations Railway Corridor

-The proposed Five Nations Railway Corridor aims to facilitate and enhance regional business relations and promote regional stability.
-It would connect China with Iran and, in doing so, would also traverse—over a total distance of 2,100 kilometers—the countries of the Kyrgyz Republic, Tajikistan, and Afghanistan.
-An estimated 1,148 kilometers of the proposed rail corridor will pass through the Afghan provinces of Kunduz, Balkh, Jawozjan, Faryab, Badghis, and Herat.
-Economic Internal Rates of Return on similar railway projects in Afghanistan and the region range from 14% to 25% or more.
-The wider economic impact on trade and transit would, however, be considerable, as would opportunities to invest in ancillary and spinoff projects.
-The Afghan portion of the rail line will be partially funded by the Asian Development Bank and help increase Afghanistan’s access to the sea ports of Iran (Chabahar and Bandar Abbas), providing considerable opportunity for trade expansion.
-The Five Nations Railway Corridor would also connect China and the Commonwealth of Independent States countries to Europe through Iran and Turkey.
-Afghanistan is prepared to accrue significant economic, political, and social benefits at the center of this major new Eurasian rail transit corridor.
+The Five Nations Railway Corridor aims to increase regional commerce and spur job creation along with larger trade volumes.
+This project connects China on one end and Iran on the other over a total distance of 2,100 kilometers, traversing the countries of the Kyrgyz Republic, Tajikistan, and Afghanistan in the process.
+Over one thousand kilometers of the rail corridor will stretch through the Afghan provinces of Herat, Badghis, Faryab, Jawozjan, Balkh and Kunduz.
+The wider economic impact on trade and transit will be sizable, including opportunities to invest in spurs and spinoff projects.
+The Afghan section of the rail line will be partially funded by the ADB and improve Afghanistan’s access to the Iranian ports of Chabahar and Bandar Abbas, providing ample opportunity for another order of magnitude of trade expansion.
+In addition, via Turkey and Iran the Five Nations Railway Corridor will connect the Common-wealth of Independent States countries to Europe.
+Afghanistan is well situated to amass sizable economic benefits at the heart of this critical Eurasian rail corridor as it comes on line.

 Recommended Actions by RECCA-VII and Beyond:

-- There remains an urgent need to secure Tajikistan’s commitment to this project, and to enter into discussions with potential financing partners (public and private) for the Afghanistan segment of the rail corridor.
+- It is critical for the five partner nations to maintain momentum by entering into discussions with potential financing partners (public and private) for the Afghanistan segment of the rail corridor.

-- Over the near-term (6-12 months), the feasibility study and preliminary design need to be completed of the initial 654 kilometer segment of the total 1148 kilometers to traverse Afghanistan.
+- Over the near-term (6-12 months), the feasibility study and preliminary design need to be completed for the initial 654 kilometer segment of the total 1148 kilometers to traverse Afghanistan.

-- Over the medium-term (1-3 years), construction should be completed of the full Afghanistan section (1148 kilometers) of the Five Nations Railway Corridor.
+- Over the medium-term (1-3 years), construction should be completed of the full Afghanistan section (1148 kilometers) and other segments of the Five Nations Railway Corridor.